dortania/OpenCore-Install-Guide/ktext.md

   * This is not recommended anymore as there is better and updated ways to take care of the USB ports and even pre-mapping them.

 * USBToolBox ([Tool](https://github.com/USBToolBox/tool) & [Kext](https://github.com/USBToolBox/kext))
-  * USBToolBox Tool is a USB mapping tool supporting Windows and macOS.
+  * USBToolBox is a USB mapping tool supporting Windows and macOS.
   * Features
     * Supports mapping from Windows and macOS, no eta on linux yet.
     * Can build a map using either the USBToolBox kext or native Apple kexts (AppleUSBHostMergeProperties)